bitst0rm-pub/Formatter/README.md

                 // to generate extended files like SVG for saving.
                 "render_extended": false,

-                // The exit code for the third-party plugin (optional, default is 0).
+                // The exit code for the third-party plugin (optional, default to 0).
                 "success_code": 0,

+                // Local config dotfiles supported by your plugin (optional).
+                // These files will be auto detected and used as config file within your project.
+                "dotfiles": [".pluginrc", "pyproject.toml", ".pycodestyle", "setup.cfg", "tox.ini", ".pep8", ".editorconfig"],

+                // Keywords to identify special local config dotfiles (optional).
+                // Special dotfiles: "pyproject.toml", ".pycodestyle", "setup.cfg", "tox.ini", ".pep8", ".editorconfig"
+                // contain specific sections, such as "[tool.autopep8]" for identification.
+                // This is only necessary if the uid, here "examplegeneric", differs from "autopep8".
+                "df_ident": ["juliet", "romeo", "autopep8"],

                 // Same as the one in the examplemodule.
                 "enable": false,